How Journals Can Increase Equity, Diversity, and Inclusion in Science

 The Early-Career Advisory Group (ECAG) is an international group who advise and support eLife – a life sciences journal with an editorial board of over 600 working scientists – by representing the needs and aspirations of researchers at early stages in their career.
 The group is committed to improving research culture and has recently published an Editorial in eLife calling for radical changes that journals can adopt to address racism in the scientific community and to make science more diverse and inclusive.
 Below is an edited version of that article.

-In recent months, following the growth of the Black Lives Matter movement, several scientific organizations have spoken out against systemic racism in science.
-However, this acknowledgement comes too late for many, given that the scientific community was largely silent over the past year following a number of similarly shocking events in Iran (when hundreds of protestors, including students, were killed), in Chile (when thousands were jailed), and in India (when police invaded university libraries to assault students).
+Following the growth of the Black Lives Matter movement, several scientific organizations have spoken out against systemic racism in science.
+However, this acknowledgement comes too late for many, given that the scientific community was largely silent in the past following a number of similarly shocking events in Iran (when hundreds of protestors, including students, were killed), in Chile (when thousands were jailed), and in India (when police invaded university libraries to assault students).
 As part of the scientific community, this silence shames us.
 We believe the freedom to think and to share ideas without the threat of discrimination and violence is essential to the development of science, and that it is the duty of scientific organizations to defend these freedoms when they are threatened anywhere on the planet.

 Our role at eLife is to advocate for the inclusion and fair treatment of early-career scientists in the research communication landscape.
 In many ways, due to the diversity gap between early-career researchers and senior scientists, this mission also involves advocating for equity, diversity and inclusion.
 Recently, eLife has publicly committed to taking steps to address racism in science, including specific measures to address the lack of Black scientists at all levels of the organization.
 Below we summarize additional recommendations we hope will lead to lasting change for underrepresented minority scientists in research communication.
 We urge all journals and organizations involved in shaping the future of science that have not already done so to adopt similar measures.